Centeva/Centeva-Angular/README.md

 3. Within your test project that you would like to use centeva-core run `npm link centeva-core`.
 4. Anytime you make a change in centeva-core run `npm run build` to rebuild the /dist folder.
 5. You will need to re-run your watch command in your centeva-core consuming application after any changes.

+# Actions
+Github actions are setup to run tests/lint on ever pr.
+Make sure they pass before merging!